4: Chrysalis

 “Well, yeah.”

 Lizzy rolled her eyes.
 “Duh, who hasn’t noticed?
 Doll says all that and more.”
-She nodded to an red-eyed drone standing at the doorway, who gave a finger wave.
+She nodded to a red-eyed drone standing at the doorway, who gave a little finger-wave.
 “No reason to get all emo about it.
 Gotta lighten up and have fun with the little things, y’know?
 Like this.”

 Too late, Uzi saw Lizzy reaching over to grab the page she’d doodled on.
 “Hey!
 Give that back.”